hackebrot/poyo/README.md

 Please check out the [good first issue][good first issue] label for tasks, that are good candidates for your first contribution to poyo.
 Your contributions are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps and credit will always be given.
 Join the poyo [community][community]! 🌍🌏🌎

 Everyone interacting in the poyo project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPI Code of